andrewtchin/message-parser/README.md

 * No upper bound on length of username.
 * URLs are HTTP(S) because retrieving titles for other protocols would not be relevant.
+* Message string can be a string of any length, subject to memory limitations.
+* Input validation is handled by the regex that specifies the attributes we are interested in and will ignore any tokens that do not match.

 ### Limitations